Learn about some common developmental red flags for infants that we use to identify developmental delays and other problems.

-Also, by three months, babies begin to show increased tolerance for tummy time (as long as they’ve had lots of practice) and should be able to actively bear weight on their forearms during tummy time.
+Also, by three months, babies begin to show decreased frustration and increased tolerance for tummy time (as long as they’ve had lots of practice) and should be able to actively bear weight on their forearms during tummy time.

 4-6 months: Developmental Red Flags

 1 || Arching the body backward in any position